NorbertKrupa/vertica-kit/README.md

 # Vertica Kit
 It's my goal to create a kit that contains essential queries and resources for administering HP's Vertica.
 You can check out what I've done so far at [vertica.tips](http://www.vertica.tips).

+## License
+Vertica Kit is free: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

 ## Vertica Diagnostic Queries
 The goal of these queries is to provide as much information as possible covering monitoring, diagnostics and performance tuning.
 This idea is heavily inspired by [Glenn Barry's](http://www.sqlskills.com/blogs/glenn/category/dmv-queries/) SQL Server diagnostic queries and [Ola Hallengren's](http://ola.hallengren.com/) SQL Server maintenance solution.